Joon-hub/LendingClubProject/README.md

 # Lending Club Project

 ## Project Overview
-As a master’s student studying data engineering, I developed this project to build a loan scoring system for Lending Club, a peer-to-peer lending platform.
+As a master’s student studying Big data engineering, I developed this project to build a loan scoring system for Lending Club, a peer-to-peer lending platform.
 The system analyzes loan applications and borrower profiles to compute risk scores and assign loan grades.
 Working on this project helped me apply data engineering concepts to a practical problem, and I aimed to create a clear, functional pipeline.

 ## Project Structure
 The project is organized as follows: